From pros to cons and from similarities to differences, here’s everything on oil painting vs acrylic.

-Oil paintings have been proved to last for centuries.
+Oil paintings have been proven to last for centuries.
 If you have noticed, almost all the famous paintings from history were made with oil paints.

-As acrylics made their way into the art world only a few decades ago, not enough data is available on its longevity.
+Acrylics made their way into the art world only a few decades ago so not enough data is available on their longevity.

 As acrylics are made from acrylic polymers (which belong to the plastic family), it is said that they will last more as compared with oil paints.

-Either way, both of the mediums are best when it comes to keeping your art alive for decades (and even centuries).
+Either way, both mediums are best when it comes to keeping your art alive for decades (and even centuries).

 1) The Cost